AndreaRinaldi1/Lorenzo-il-Magnifico/README.md

 ## Game Initialization
-In order to start playing the game, firsly, you have to run the Server class that you can find inside the server package.
+In order to start playing the game, firstly, you have to run the Server class that you can find inside the server package.
 Secondly, run the Client interface that you find in the client package to create a new player.

 The game initialization proceeds as follows: